Frequently Asked Questions (FAQ's)

 What should I expect during my first visit?

-During your initial visit, Dr. Miller will listen to your account of the
+During your initial visit, A/Professor.
+Miller will listen to your account of the

 problem and ask

 any test results that you have.
 For some problems, the doctor

 an office ultrasound machine to help with the examination.